Ali-Nasrolahi/Linux-Programming-Interface/Chapter44/README.md

 One final reason for closing unused file descriptors is that it is only after all file descriptors in all processes that refer to a pipe are closed that the pipe is destroyed and its resources released for reuse by other processes.
 At this point, any unread data in the pipe is lost.

+---

 ## Pipes as a Method of Process Synchronization

+To perform the synchronization,

+1. the parent builds a pipe before creating the child processes.
+2. Each child inherits a file descriptor for the write end of the pipe and closes this descriptor once it has completed its action.
+3. After all of the children have closed their file descriptors for the write end of the pipe, the parent’s `read()`
+4. from the pipe will complete, returning end-of-file (0).
+At this point, the parent is free to carry on to do other work.

+---

+## Using Pipes to Connect Filters